 Professor Rebecca Aviel's article, Rule 8.4(g) and the First Amendment: Distinguishing Between Discrimination and Free Speech, 31 Geo.
-J. L. Ethics 31 (2018), should not be relied upon in assessing Proposed Rules 8.4(7)'s chilling effect on lawyers' freedom of speech because it also fails to mention Becerra.
-It seems probable that the article was written before the Supreme Court issued Becerra.
-For that reason, the article is not helpful in assessing the constitutionality of a rule that involves lawyers' speech.
+J. L. Ethics 31 (2018), should not be relied upon in assessing Proposed Rules 8.4(7)'s chilling effect on lawyers' freedom of speech because it too fails to mention Becerra.
+Because the article probably was written before the Supreme Court issued Becerra, the article is not helpful in assessing the constitutionality of ABA Model Rule 8.4(g).